“You Were Bloody Marvellous”: Remembering Dad

 Dad seldom missed any of my sporting games.
 For years, he would come to my cricket matches, sit in the sun for hours and watch.
 Even when I got my license and drove myself, he would tag along or drive down later.
 Then Dad learned to do the scorebook and eventually filled in for a game or two.
 I still remember the look of shock and delight on his face when he caught a ball on the boundary or that cheeky smirk when he hit his first four (a thick outside edge that flew through the gully).
 Not bad for an old guy who never really played the sport.

 Dad was with me when I bought my first car, and funnily enough, Dad would come out and save me and my mates late at night because that same car would overheat on Lapstone Hill.
 I don't think the guys cared much, as they didn't have to be the designated driver.
-Plus, they could take the extra time on the side of the road to get sober before getting home.
+Plus, they could take the extra time to sober up before getting home.

 Come to think about it, a lot of quality time with Dad happened in the car—whether driving to work at Parramatta, joining him on his work trips out West, or our trip to Canberra a few years ago.
 He was never wasteful with that time, and it was there that he would heavily invest in me through our many conversations.
 There was a good mix of joking around and seriousness.
 Just don't change the radio station.